 - Tribal disputes over land are common, including in major cities, and may involve the use of weapons.
 Exercise caution at all times.

-High threat of kidnapping: There is a very high threat of kidnapping throughout Yemen, including in Sana'a.
+High threat of kidnapping: There is a very high threat of kidnapping throughout Yemen, including in Sana'a and Aden.
 In recent years, a number of foreigners have been kidnapped, including within Sana'a and areas surrounding the city, and in other cities, including Ta'iz.
 In December 2014, a US citizen and a South African citizen were killed during a rescue attempt.

 In addition to the kidnapping threat from terrorist groups, tribal and criminal groups also kidnap foreigners in Yemen and can sell them to terrorist groups.